 Selvedge is one of the most enticing magazines I know, and I'm happy to finally have it available for sale in the shop!
 It's a larger-format, perfect-bound, British magazine full of articles and lush photos that will thrill anyone who's a nerd for the history and culture of textiles and fashion/costume design.

-• Issue 75, Endeavour, includes a short history of the smock (such beautiful embroidery!); stories on the US textile industry, how lace saved lives in the Irish famine, the revival of the French worker's jacket, a small-batch raw denim enterprise in Brighton, workwear in 20th-century painting; and lots more
+• Issue 75, Endeavour (not pictured), includes a short history of the smock (such beautiful embroidery!); stories on the US textile industry, how lace saved lives in the Irish famine, the revival of the French worker's jacket, a small-batch raw denim enterprise in Brighton, workwear in 20th-century painting; and lots more

 • SOLD OUT Issue 74 includes a beautiful hat pattern by Hilary Grant!
 Along with June Cashmere's work in Kyrgyzstan and Tengri's in Mongolia; an incredible photo series capturing "contemporary incarnations of mythical folkloric characters" (I want to frame them!); Josef Frank's legendary botanical prints; how Siberians stay warm (amazing textiles and garments); a French designer living and collaborating in Peru ... and so much more.